Chart Color Schemes

 Waratah faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.

-A variety of health conditions impact both younger and older age groups, with approximately 51% of the total population (~2,577 people) having private health cover.
-Mental health issues are the most common medical condition in the area, affecting 12.6% of residents, followed by arthritis at 8.6%.
-Conversely, 59.0% of residents report no medical ailments, compared to 63.3% across the rest of NSW.
+A range of health conditions affect both younger and older age groups, with approximately 51% of the total population having private health cover (~2,577 people).
+The most prevalent medical conditions are mental health issues (12.6%) and arthritis (8.6%), while 59.0% of residents report no medical ailments compared to 63.3% in Regional NSW overall.
 The working-age population experiences notable health challenges due to higher chronic condition rates.
-Waratah has 22.8% of residents aged 65 and over (1,143 people), with senior health outcomes presenting some challenges but generally aligning with national rankings.
+Waratah has 22.5% of residents aged 65 and over (1,128 people), with senior health outcomes presenting some challenges that align broadly with national rankings.

 Frequently Asked Questions - Health